-It’s been two days.
+It’s been a day.
 There’s still total blockage in your right ear.
 The last time you were able to hear anything on that side was yesterday morning.
 You’re left feeling off balance as your left ear works overtime to pick up the slack.
 You thought it might up after a good night’s sleep, but that’s not happening.
 So will your clogged ear clear up soon?

 Exactly how long your blockage will persist depends, not unexpectedly, on what the cause of the blockage is.
 You could need to get medical attention if your blockage is not the kind that clears itself up quickly.

-You shouldn’t let your blockage to linger for more than one week, as a rule of thumb, without having it examined.
+You shouldn’t let your blockage linger, as a rule of thumb, without having it examined.

 When Does a Blocked Ear Become a Concern?

-You will most likely start contemplating the reason for your blockage after around two days.
+You will most likely start contemplating the reason for your blockage after a while.
 Perhaps you’ll examine your behavior from the past two or three days: were you doing anything that might have resulted in water getting trapped in your ear, for example?

 What about your state of health?
 Are you suffering from any symptoms of an ear infection?
 If that’s the case, you might want to make an appointment.